turingschool/f1-fall-winter-breaks-exercises/winter/code-medium-arrays.md

 ## Deliverable

-Provide the link to your CodePen in your submission gist.
+Provide the links to your repls in your submission gist.